Financial Goals to Reach Before You Turn 30

 Get Out of Debt

-Although you may not be able to pay off your entire student loan balance by the time you are 30, you should take the steps needed to be close to doing that.
-You can also clear up any credit card debt that you wracked up in school, and start saving and planning so that you do not need to borrow money to pay for your next car.
+Although you may not be able to pay off your entire student loan balance by the time you are 30, you should take the steps needed to work toward that.
+You should also pay off any credit card debt you have.

 Plan for Retirement